stenwt/librarium/docusaurus-librarium/docs/api-content/v1/19-events.md

 ---
 title: 'Events'
 metaTitle: 'Events'
-metaDescription: 'List of API endpoints that can be used to get generic events for different components like clusters'
+description: 'List of API endpoints that can be used to get generic events for different components like clusters'
 api: true
 paths: ['/v1/events']
 ---